zsenani/2022-GP-10/README.md

 # It is an iOS application developed using Flutter & Dart.

-# To launch the application, you can apen the lib, assets and pubspec.yaml in a flutter project using Visual Studio.
+# To launch the application, you can open the lib, assets and pubspec.yaml in a flutter project using Visual Studio.

 # MedCore Admin Panel Repository: https://github.com/zsenani/2022-GP-10-Admin-Panel.git